-Do not let the LATCH attachments rub against the vehicle's safety belts.
+Do not let the LATCH attachments rub against the vehicle's seat belts.
 This may damage these parts.
-If necessary, move buckled safety belts to avoid rubbing the LATCH attachments.
+If necessary, move buckled seat belts to avoid rubbing the LATCH attachments.

 Do not fold the rear seatback when the seat is occupied.
-Do not fold the empty rear seat with a safety belt buckled.
-This could damage the safety belt or the seat.
-Unbuckle and return the safety belt to its stowed position, before folding the seat.
+Do not fold the empty rear seat with a seat belt buckled.
+This could damage the seat belt or the seat.
+Unbuckle and return the seat belt to its stowed position, before folding the seat.